Urbana Maryland – An Eclectic Frederick County Town!

 I’ve been there before when there were offices inside.

-But, what I was REALLY interested in was the history of this building and the fact that there have been reports of ghosts there (see this site for information on this)!
+But, what I was REALLY interested in was the history of this building and the fact that there have been reports of ghosts there!

 Pam and I drove onto the property of the Landon House and realized that it is under construction!
 Boo!